Anshulworld/Insurance-Claims-Prediction-with-Machine-Learning-Python-Data-Science-Project/README.md

 ├── model_columns.pkl           # One-hot encoded feature matrix references
 ├── model_options.pkl           # Valid categorical input mappings for UI
 └── README.md                   # Project documentation

 ```

 ---

+## 📈 Data Visualizations & Insights

+This section highlights key exploratory data analysis (EDA) findings and model interpretations that uncovered patterns in policyholder behavior and guided feature engineering.

+### 1. Claim Rates by Key Categories

+This visualization breaks down the frequency of claims across different vehicle segments, fuel types, models, and region codes.
+It helps identify which categories carry the highest baseline risk, providing initial directions for premium adjustments.

+### 2. Gaps in Claim Rates per Binary Features

+This chart illustrates the absolute difference in claim rates based on the presence or absence of specific binary vehicle features (e.g., speed alerts, parking sensors).
+It highlights which individual features act as the strongest indicators of a potential claim.

+### 3. Feature Correlation Heatmap

+This correlation matrix visualizes the linear relationships between continuous numerical variables and the target variable (`claim_status`).
+It is crucial for identifying multicollinearity (such as the high correlation between vehicle dimensions like length, width, and displacement) and streamlining the features fed into the machine learning model.

+### 4. Top 15 Feature Importance

+Extracted directly from our predictive model, this chart ranks the top 15 features that contribute most heavily to the model's decision-making process.
+This allows underwriters to quickly see exactly which variables matter most when assessing applicant risk.

+### 5. Distribution of Key Continuous Variables

+These histograms display the spread of critical continuous variables within our dataset, specifically analyzing `subscription_length`, `vehicle_age`, and `customer_age`.
+Understanding these distributions is vital for detecting skewness, understanding the core demographic of the customer base, and tailoring the data preprocessing pipeline.

+---